ashishbaghudana/question_classification/README.md

 Why was Jon Snow contemptuously murdered by the Night\'s Watch? unknown
 Enter question:
-When will the clock strive twelve? when
+When will the clock strike twelve? when
 Enter question:
 Why did the chicken cross the road?